grcmupc/portrait/README.md

 ##WARNING: THIS IS A PRELIMINARY DRAFT - THE COMPLETE VERSION WILL BE AVAILABLE AT THE END OF JULY 2022

-Welcome to the Gihub repository of the DQN-MARL capacity sharing solution, a solution for dynamically distributing the capacity in multiple RAN nodes among multiple tenants, each of them provided with a RAN slice.
+Welcome to the Gihub repository of the **DQN-MARL capacity sharing solution**, a solution for dynamically distributing the capacity in multiple RAN nodes among multiple tenants, each of them provided with a RAN slice.
 The capacity sharing is performed so that the traffic demands and Service Level Agreement (SLA) of the different tenant are satisfied and the resources in the different RAN nodes are efficiently used.

 Current development of the solution focuses on a Proof of Concept (PoC) of this solution, which is included in the [PORTRAIT project](https://portrait.upc.edu/).